Agile project management made easy

 Projektron BCS supports you with suitable wizards which guide you through the most important steps in your Scrum projects and sub-projects, if desired, when working with single Scrum structure elements.

-Projektron BCS makes it possible for you to reserve employee capacities for individual Sprints or for the entire Scrum project.
+The resource management of Projektron BCS allows you to reserve employee capacities for individual sprints or for the entire Scrum project.
 How much free capacity is currently available can be checked quickly in the Resource Preview in Projektron BCS.

 Whether Sprint Planning, Daily Scrum, Sprint Demo (Review) or Sprint Retrospective: You can create regularly scheduled meetings for your Scrum team automatically in the Sprint Calender.
 The dates created as a suggestion can be customized manually, for example when you want to invite additional participants or when the time changes.